4.4.2 pde.pdes.base module

 • t_range (float or tuple) – Sets the time range for which the PDE is solved.
 This should typically be a tuple of two numbers, (t_start, t_end), specifying the initial and final time of the simulation.
 If only a single value is given, it is interpreted as t_end and the time range is (0, t_end).

 • dt (float) – Time step of the chosen stepping scheme.
-If None, a default value based on the stepper will be chosen.
-If an adaptive stepper is used (supported by ScipySolver and ExplicitSolver), dt sets the initial time step.
+If None, the solver chooses a default value when constructing the stepping function.
+If adaptive stepping is enabled (e.g., supported by EulerSolver), dt sets the initial time step.

-• solver (SolverBase or str) – Specifies the method for solving the differential equation.
-This can either be an instance of SolverBase or a descriptive name like ‘explicit’ or ‘scipy’.
+• solver (SolverBase or str) – Specifies the persistent numerical strategy used for solving the differential equation.
+This can either be a solver factory or a descriptive name like ‘explicit’ or ‘scipy’.
 The valid names are given by pde.solvers.registered_solvers().
-Details of the solvers and additional features (like adaptive time steps) are explained in solvers.
+Details of the solver classes and additional features (like adaptive stepping) are explained in solvers.

-• ret_info (bool) – Flag determining whether diagnostic information about the solver process should be returned.
+• ret_info (bool) – Flag determining whether diagnostic information about the solver and stepping process should be returned.
 Note that the same information is also available as the diagnostics attribute.

-• **kwargs – Additional keyword arguments are forwarded to the solver class chosen with the solver argument.
-In particular, ExplicitSolver supports several schemes and an adaptive stepper can be enabled using adaptive=True.
-Conversely, ScipySolver accepts the additional arguments of scipy.integrate.solve_ivp().
+• **kwargs – Additional keyword arguments are forwarded to the solver chosen with the solver argument.
+In particular, adaptive stepping can often be enabled using adaptive=True.

 Returns: